Unfortunately, my wife, Julie was riding with me. I tried not to stare too

 modifications for FD.
 And Lord knows what I would find if I started pulling things apart (no news is good news).

-the front storage cabinets (that is normally used as a bench/bed for the kitchenette) and drilled a 4” access whole through the floor to run
+front storage cabinets (that is normally used as a bench/bed for the kitchenette) and drilled a 4” access whole through the floor to run power, ground

-power, ground line and coax.
+line and coax.
 All wiring will be routed through that bench, keeping things nice and neat.
-There is also plenty of room for future
+There is also plenty of room for future battery storage for

-came to the rescue, locating a simple (and cheap) dorm refrigerator that filled a space under the stove where I suspect an old propane fridge
+to the rescue, locating a simple (and cheap) dorm refrigerator that filled a space under the stove where I suspect an old propane fridge was once